 The Counterparty Credit Risk requirements of the CRR apply to derivative transactions such as interest rate swaps and forward foreign-exchange contracts.
-The Bank had no such transaction in place at 31 December 2021.
-A Counterparty Credit Risk policy will be developed to set out how limits for counterparties, countries and types of exposure will be determined and managed.
+The Bank had no such transactions in place at 31 December 2022.
+A Counterparty Credit Risk policy has been developed to set out how limits for counterparties, countries and types of exposure will be determined and managed.